-- Take TALZENNA exactly as your healthcare provider tells you. - Do not change your dose or stop taking TALZENNA without first talking with your healthcare provider. - If you are prescribed TALZENNA for breast cancer, take TALZENNA 1 time a day. - If you are prescribed TALZENNA for prostate cancer: - $\circ$ Take TALZENNA with enzalutamide 1 time a day. - You should start or continue a gonadotropin-releasing hormone (GnRH) analog therapy during your treatment with TALZENNA and enzalutamide unless you have had a surgery to lower the amount of testosterone in your body (surgical castration). - Take TALZENNA with or without food. - Swallow TALZENNA capsules whole.
-Do not dissolve or open TALZENNA capsules. - If you vomit or miss a dose of TALZENNA, take your next dose at your regular time.
-Do not take an extra dose to make up for a missed dose.
+- Take TALZENNA exactly as your healthcare provider tells you. - Do not change your dose or stop taking TALZENNA without first talking with your healthcare provider. - For breast cancer, take TALZENNA 1 time a day. - For prostate cancer, take TALZENNA in combination with enzalutamide 1 time a day. - You should start or continue a gonadotropin-releasing hormone (GnRH) analog therapy during your treatment with TALZENNA and enzalutamide unless you have had a surgery to lower the amount of testosterone in your body (surgical castration). - Take TALZENNA with or without food. - Swallow TALZENNA capsules whole.
+Do not dissolve or open TALZENNA capsules. - Your healthcare provider may change your dose of TALZENNA or tell you to stop taking TALZENNA depending on how you respond to treatment. - If you miss a dose of TALZENNA or vomit, take your next dose at your regular time.
+Do not take an extra dose to make up for a missed dose. - If you take too much TALZENNA, call your healthcare provider or go to the nearest hospital emergency room right away.